 - end-of-line devices (e.g., projectors and Smart Boards included as parts of permanent construction).

-: Portable devices are not eligible.
+Note: Portable devices are not eligible.

 A district may obtain a limited number of student devices for specific purposes at the secondary (grades 7-12) level as part of a construction program.
 For example, if the school offers instruction in computer use, programming, and design, the district may purchase the appropriate number of devices to support the instruction in those programs.
-Districts currently may not use building aid to purchase devises for the general student population or for elementary school students.
+Districts currently may not use building aid to purchase devices for the general student population or for elementary school students.

 Districts may implement projects through two main methods: bond sale or capital outlay (cash).